leemac/leemac.github.io/about.md

   <img src="/images/me2.jpg" alt="Me" style="border-radius: 100px; border: 4px solid #CCC; width: 150px">
 </div>

 Hey there, I'm Lee McKinnon and I live in the Greater Boston Area.
-I <a href="http://wit.edu" target="_blank">went to school in Boston</a> for Computer Engineering and I'm currently a <a href="http://ledgex.com" target="_blank">director of software engineering in the financial industry</a> where I develop enterprise applications on the .NET stack both client and server side.
+I <a href="http://wit.edu" target="_blank">went to school in Boston</a> for Computer Engineering and I'm currently a <a href="http://ledgex.com" target="_blank">a lead software engineer in the financial industry</a> where I develop enterprise applications on the .NET stack both client and server side.
 I've been working on the same platform for the past 8 years where I've seen it grow from a 3-man operation to more than 20 people with operations in the USA and Ukraine.

-## Development

-From a development standpoint, I professionally work with ASP.NET, WPF, C#, MS-SQL, lots of JavaScript and a good range of open source projects.
-On the side I like to use Linux (Ubuntu) to develop apps in Python (Django).
-Hosting is through Linode on my own self-managed VPS.
-I'm passionate about code quality, best practices, UX/UI and ensuring some level of testing is automated to help ensure a predictable result.

 ## Projects